 Useful vocabulary

-To help make it less of a bewildering experience, here are some Japanese words that you might need.
+To help make it less of a bewildering experience, here are some phrases in Japanese for the post office.

 The basics